ddc-java-21/crossfyre/docs/index.md

 ### Intended users and user stories

+- A kid who wants a fun but challenging way to learn through quick brain teaser like games
+    > As a kid out of school, I play my crossword game to teach myself new words while I am on summer break.

+- An elder who wants to keep away the memory fog and play older word games their used to do crosswords
+    > As a elder, I know that it can be hard to remember things so I sharpen my brain by playing CrossFyre as it lets me play a quick crossword game that I am familiar with the style of.

-* Intended user 1: As a person who likes to do small brain teasers in their free time at work,
+[//]: # (* Intended user 1: As a person who likes to do small brain teasers in their free time at work,)

-* I play crosswords to help my brain ease off the stress caused at my job.
+[//]: # (* I play crosswords to help my brain ease off the stress caused at my job.)

-* Intended user 2: As someone who likes to learn new words when I don't have school in the summer,
+[//]: # (* Intended user 2: As someone who likes to learn new words when I don't have school in the summer,)

-* I play crosswords to help expand my vocabulary to help my articulation.
+[//]: # (* I play crosswords to help expand my vocabulary to help my articulation.)

 ### Functionality